TITLE 360 STATE SEED COMMISSIONER

 (3) license number of the grower.

-The state seed commissioner shall also report: a legal description of the land, or an accurate geospatial (GPS) record in decimal format, and the status and license number of the licensee.
+The state seed commissioner shall also report a legal description of the land, or an accurate geospatial (GPS) record in decimal format, telephone number and email address (if available), and the status and license number of the licensee.
 Changes in records or licenses will be updated to the USDA.

-(1) One who is in a supervisory role with the hemp grow site or hemp production site, the hemp lab, or hemp processing site. e.g., person who is the supervisor responsible for transit of crop, for crop production (seed purchase, planting, sale of harvested crop), receipt of crop in a processing facility.
+(1) One who is in a supervisory role with the hemp grow site or hemp production site, the hemp lab, or hemp processing site, e.g., person who is the supervisor responsible for transit of crop, for crop production (seed purchase, planting, sale of harvested crop), receipt of crop in a processing facility; or

-(2) One who oversees workers who perform duties for which workers are in contact with hemp.
+(2) One who oversees workers who perform duties for which workers are in contact with hemp; or

 (3) One who is otherwise deemed necessary to be subjected to this provision by the business entity.

-(4) Contract growers, hemp cooperatives and similar entities are not exempt from the licensing requirements under this SECTION.
+Contract growers, hemp cooperatives, and similar entities are not exempt from the licensing requirements under this SECTION.

-(u) A person who is licensed under this article [document] shall report hemp crop acreage to the USDA Farm Services Agency (FSA), including the following:
+(v) A person who is licensed under this article [document] shall report hemp crop acreage to the USDA Farm Services Agency (FSA), and to the AMS/USDA including the following:

 (1) Street address, if available, and geospatial (GPS) location for each production or grow site where hemp will be grown or handled.